kevinnilson/WebComponents4Kids/css.md

 ### External Style Sheet
-External style allow you to put your styles in there own files for ease of maintainability.
+External style allow you to put your styles in there own files for maintainability.

 ```html
 <link rel="stylesheet" href="mystyle.css">